GameScript01/BmgoScript/README.md

 # BmgoApi
-Create By XTP Panel Team
+- Create by XTP Panel team
+- Please don't own this to your

 # InfJump
 ```